gnanasai5111/SoftwareConceptsLearning/DSA/Stacks/RemoveAllAdjacentDuplicatesInString.md

 4. Otherwise:

    * Push the current character.
-5. Join all remaining characters in the stack.
+5. Join the remaining stack into a string.

 ---

-## Solution
+## Optimal Solution

 ```python
 class Solution(object):